typosquatter/ail-typo-squatting/README.md

                         limit of variations for a domain name -var, --givevariations
-                        give the algo that generate variations -a, --all             Use all algo
+                        give the algo that generate variations -ko, --keeporiginal   Keep in the result list the original domain name -a, --all             Use all algo
   -om, --omission       Leave out a letter of the domain name -repe, --repetition   Character Repeat